Assassination of Sheikh Mujibur Rahman: Executions

-The hanged were Sultan Shahriar Rashid Khan, A. K. M. Mohiuddin Ahmed, Mohiuddin Ahmed, Sayed Farooq-ur-Rahman, and Mohammad Bazlul Huda.
+The hanged were Sultan Shahriar Rashid Khan, Mohiuddin Ahmed, Mohiuddin Ahmed, Sayed Farooq-ur-Rahman, and Mohammad Bazlul Huda.

 On 7 April 2020, Captain Abdul Majed who was hiding in Kolkata, was arrested at Mirpur by the Counter Terrorism and Transnational Crime unit of the Dhaka Metropolitan Police.
 He was sent to Dhaka Central Jail, Keraniganj, and was executed by hanging a few days later on the 12 April 2020.

 Fugitives

-Six individuals: S. H. M. B. Noor Chowdhury, Rashed Chowdhury, Abdul Aziz Pasha, Khandaker Abdur Rashid, Shariful Haque Dalim, and Moslemuddin, were tried in absentia for the assassination, and currently remain fugitives in Bangladesh, despite extensive efforts to have them extradited.
+Six individuals: Noor Chowdhury, Rashed Chowdhury, Abdul Aziz Pasha, Khandaker Abdur Rashid, Shariful Haque Dalim, and Moslemuddin, were tried in absentia for the assassination, and currently remain fugitives in Bangladesh, despite extensive efforts to have them extradited.

 Abdul Aziz Pasha died in Harare, Zimbabwe, on 2 June 2001.

 Khandaker Abdur Rashid and Rashed Chowdhury currently live in the United States, after applying for asylum.

 S. H. M. B. Noor Chowdhury, applied for asylum in Canada, and currently lives in the Etobicoke neighborhood of Toronto.
 He was the subject on the CBC television series The Fifth Estate, on an episode titled "The Assassin Next Door", detailing his role as the assassin, and his life in Toronto.

 The whereabouts of Shariful Haque Dalim and Moslemuddin are unknown.
 It is claimed that Dalim has a Kenyan passport, and currently lives in Pakistan.